 Welcome and thank for you for coming by my website.
-I don’t know if you realize this or not but there has been a tectonic ideological shift in our culture that has impacted the Church in America.
+As a former pastor, and professor, I have noticed that there has been a tectonic ideological shift in our culture which has impacted the Church in America.
 What are evidences of this shift in the culture’s ideology?

 According to a Barna study, 95% of all professing Christians have never attempted to share their faith.
 Out of that 5%, only 2% share on a regular basis.

 So if you share a part in the 5%, how active are you in sharing your faith or doing evangelism?
 If you are not in the 2%, the chances are pretty good that you have run into someone with an objection that has attempted to close down the conversation or they have left you scratching your head on an objection.

 In some cases, a question is asked that you might not be able to answer.
 Have you ever had the question, that you have been wondering about yourself “put in your lap” to answer during a “good news encounter?”
 While we might not be able to answer every question from the one we are speaking to, there are ways to keep the conversation going.

 This is why Christian making a case for what and why we believe is necessary in the church today.

 Let’s admit it.
 Many Christians get intimidated by the word “apologetics.”
 But every Christian is called to “set apart Christ as Lord” and “be ready to give a reason (apologia) for the hope we have” in Christ.
 These are the two universal commands found in 1 Peter 3:15 which was written to the Church in the First Century and to today’s Church at large.